jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 12 - Monsters.md

 Challenge 5 (1,800 XP)

 Brave.
-The gladiator has advantage on saving throws against being [[frightened]].
+The gladiator has advantage on saving throws against being [[Frightened]].

 Brute.
 A melee weapon deals one extra die of its damage when the gladiator hits with it (included in the attack).